 Addiction in Men vs Women

 Drinking even one drink a day makes women who are most at risk of developing breast cancer more susceptible to getting it.
 Men are more likely to become violent as a result of using alcohol, and both genders are more likely to commit a crime if they drink heavily.
+A treatment program, like what Calusa offers, is a safe bet if you or a loved one is suffering from substance use.

 Women are more likely to check into rehab for CNS depressants such as benzodiazepines and z drugs.
 They’re also more likely to overdose on medication prescribed for mental health conditions than men.
 This might be because women are at a higher risk for the anxiety- and insomnia-related conditions these medications are prescribed for.